zw627/helsinki-journey-planner/README.md

 ## Deployment

+**Server:**

+- AWS Elastic Beanstalk with two environments.
-- Server: A `.ebignore` is included to not ignore the front-end `build` directory while deploying to AWS Elastic Beanstalk.
+- A `.ebignore` is included to not ignore the front-end `build` directory while deploying to AWS Elastic Beanstalk.
+- A `Procfile` is included for AWS EB to start the project.
+- A `alb-http-to-https-redirection.config` is included for AWS EB to redirect HTTP to HTTPS.
-- Server: CORS restriction is enable for production.
+- CORS restriction is enable for production.

+**Client:**

+- AWS Elastic Beanstalk with two mirrors AWS Amplify and Netlify.
-- Client: API URLs are toggled based on the environment.
+- API URLs are toggled based on the environment.
-- Client: `"homepage": "."` is added inside `package.json` to enable relative paths (convenient for serving build as a static site).
+- `"homepage": "."` is added inside `package.json` to enable relative paths (convenient for serving build as a static site).